dgerabagi/aiascent-dev/prompt.md

 # Artifact A55: V2V Academy - Glossary of Terms
 # Date Created: C59
 # Author: AI Model & Curator
-# Updated on: C68 (Add Interaction Schema, Structured Interaction)
+# Updated on: C69 (Add Feedback Loop and Error Types)

 - **Key/Value for A0:**
 - **Description:** A central glossary defining key terms, concepts, and acronyms used throughout the "Vibecoding to Virtuosity" curriculum and the broader aiascent.dev project.